 Bonefish is a Catch-And-Release fishery

-At the June 2013 FWC Commission meeting, FWC Commissioners approved measures to make bonefish a catch-and-release only fishery.
+June 2013: FWC Commissioners approved measures to make bonefish a catch-and-release only fishery.
 This includes the elimination of a tournament exemption permit.
 This exemption allowed tournament anglers with the proper permit to temporarily possess bonefish for transport to a tournament scale.
 This change went into effect Sept.
-1. The use of a multiple hook in conjunction with live or dead natural bait to harvest or attempt to harvest bonefish was also prohibited starting Sept.
-1.
+1, 2013.
+The use of a multiple hook in conjunction with live or dead natural bait to harvest or attempt to harvest bonefish was also prohibited Sept.
+1, 2013.

 Biology of the "Grey Ghosts"